 We encourage all members to actively participate in the organization, assume leadership roles and work on collaborative projects.
 To become involved, volunteer for an APIW Committee.
 Whether you are looking to expand your network of professional contacts, hone your leadership skills, or advance your career, APIW is here to help you achieve your goals.

-Based in New York, APIW also has a long-standing, flourishing Chicago Network as well as Networks in Atlanta, Hartford, Miami and Philadelphia.
+Based in New York, APIW also has a long-standing, flourishing Chicago Network as well as Networks in Atlanta, Hartford, Miami, Philadelphia, New Jersey, San Francisco, Boston and Tampa.